 UA graduates are in demand.

-You can earn the Master's Degree in Nursing (MSN) with advanced practice in the separate tracks of
+You can earn the master's degree in nursing (MSN) with advanced practice in the separate tracks of:

-- nurse practitioner
+- nurse practitioner,

-- clinical nurse specialist
+- clinical nurse specialist,

-- nurse anesthetist
+- nurse anesthetist, or

-- nursing administration
+- nursing administration.

 After completing your master's degree, you are prepared to study at the doctoral level.
 Your path of doctoral study may be a clinical doctorate or research doctorate.
-Although both of these degrees are terminal, their focus differs.
+Though both of these degrees are terminal, their focus differs.

 Doctor of Nursing Practice